cap-js/docs/java/developing-applications/building.md

   The method `getService()` in generated [event-specific Event Context interfaces](../event-handlers/#eventcontext) is overridden to return the typed service interface instead of generic `Service` type.

 :::warning Check migration guides!
-In major releases of CAP Java, some of these switches can be made new default and some other switches might be removed.
+In major releases of CAP Java, some of these switches can be made the new default and some other switches might be removed.
 This might introduce compile errors in your application that needs to be fixed.
 :::